vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 ### Certificate Signing Requests (CSR)

-Any entity with appropriate RBAC permissions can submit a certificate signing request (containing metadata to be encoded into an x509 certificate) to a Kubernetes cluster.
+Any entity with appropriate RBAC permissions can submit a certificate signing request (containing metadata to be encoded into a x509 certificate) to a Kubernetes cluster.
 A user (or automated tooling) then approves or denies the request.
 If the request is approved, a certificate signed by the Kubernetes CA is created and made available for retrieval.
 This certificate can then be used